 When deploying containers with Kubernetes or containerized applications, companies eventually realize that they need persistent storage.
-They need to provide fast and reliable storage for databases, root images and other data used by the containers.
+They need to provide fast and reliable storage for databases and other datastores used by the containers.

 Containers emerged as a way to make software portable.
 The container contains all the packages you need to run a service.
 The provided isolation makes containers extremely portable and easy to use in development.
 A container can be moved from development to test or production with no or relatively few configuration changes.

 Historically Kubernetes was suitable only for stateless services.
-However, all applications have a database, which requires persistence, which leads to the creation of persistent storage for Kubernetes.
+However, all applications work with data, which requires persistence, which leads to the creation of persistent storage for Kubernetes.
 Implementing persistent storage for containers is one of the top challenges of Kubernetes administrators, DevOps and cloud engineers.
 Containers may be ephemeral, but more and more of their data is not, so you need to ensure its survival in case of container deletion or hardware failure.